“Her playing is totally free from any kind of mannerism or artificiality and the listener is instantly immersed in the spirit of the music…”

 Born in Moscow on New Year’s Day in 1991, Anna began her career as a solo performer at the age of six.
-She graduated from the Moscow State Conservatory in 2015 and completed her Masters with Distinction from the Royal Academy of Music (London) in 2018.
-She is currently pursuing the Advanced Diploma as one of the elite Bicentenary Scholars at the Academy under tutelage of Professor Christopher Elton.
+She graduated from the Moscow State Conservatory in 2015 and completed her Masters with Distinction and Advanced Diploma from the Royal Academy of Music (London) as one of the elite Bicentenary Scholars at the Academy under tutelage of Professor Christopher Elton.

 Anna’s major achievement on the international stage so far has been reaching the Final of the Leeds Piano Competition in September 2018.